areyes986/learning-journal/git-github.md

 ### What is [Github?](https://github.com/) ###

-It is a repository hosting service
+It is a repository hosting service - cloud